 There are a few ways to jump start your automotive technician career path in high school, allowing you to choose the option that best fits your lifestyle and interests.

 Way #1: Look into your local dealership training options.

-One of the best ways to get experience in high school is by talking to your local dealership about internships, hands-on training, or shadowing experience.
+One of the best ways to get experience in high school is by talking to your local dealership about internships, hands-on automotive technician training, or shadowing experience.
 Dealerships want to help foster your interest and can give you guidance on what your next steps should be.
 Most brands have specific training courses their automotive technicians can complete, and a lot of them can be done in high school.

 Way #2: Attend vocational high school.

 Vocational high schools are designed specifically to prepare students for a career in a specific skill or trade, in addition to completing high school requirements.
 Graduates leave school with a career AND a high school diploma.
 If you're interested, ask a parent or counselor for help looking into automotive technology programs offered in your area.

 Way #3: Sign up for relevant electives.

 If you aren’t sure about contacting your favorite brand’s dealership quite yet, there are ways to test out the automotive technician career without leaving your school.
 Opting into a shop or computer class as your elective can give you a good understanding of the type of skills you need to be an automotive technician:

 - Shop classes will give you a good idea of whether you enjoy hands-on work.